-Before you perform Instant First Class Disk Recovery, consider the following:
+Before you perform Instant FCD Recovery, consider the following:

-- The vCenter version where your cluster is located must be 6.7.U3 or higher.
+- The vCenter Server where the target cluster (cluster to which you plan to recover disks) is located must be version 6.7.U3 or higher.

-- You must have a cluster configured beforehand in your vSphere infrastructure.
-This cluster must be added to the backup infrastructure and the hosts that are added to this cluster must meet the following requirements:
+- The target cluster must be configured beforehand and added to the backup infrastructure.
+The hosts located in this cluster must meet the following requirements:

-- Veeam Backup & Replication should be able to connect to ESXi hosts.
+- Veeam Backup & Replication must be able to connect to ESXi hosts.